-At December 31, 2020, insufficient funds were accumulated in our Trust Debt Service accounts to pay the full amounts of scheduled debt service due in January 2021.
-Instead, in accordance with the terms of our Trust Indenture, we paid the monies that were available, \$8,059,843, towards the debt service that was due.
-The debt service was paid in order of priority of our 2011 Bonds.
-In early January 2021, we paid the regularly scheduled debt service due on our 2011 Senior Bonds of \$7,621,873.
-In mid-February 2021, we paid a total of \$437,970 of partial debt service payments on our 2011 Senior Subordinate Bonds.
-Those partial debt service payments consisted of \$1,812 towards the 2011B Retained Term Bonds and \$436,158 towards the 2011B1 New Term Bonds.
-The remaining unpaid debt service totaled \$1,540,214 and represented \$1,322,604 of unpaid debt service on our 2011 Senior Subordinate Bonds and \$217,610 of unpaid debt service on our 2011 Junior Subordinate Bonds.
-That unpaid debt service will continue to accrete interest at the same rates as the related bonds, and the total of such amounts, called Arrearages in our Trust Indenture, will be included in debt service due in future years until paid.
-Future payments of the 2011 Senior Subordinate and Junior Subordinate Bonds will be applied to Arrearages first, then to any debt service then currently due.
-(See Note 1, item J, and Notes 8 and 14 to the financial statements for more information about the Association's Trust Fund accounts and the partial debt service payment provisions of the Trust Indenture.)
+At December 31, 2023, insufficient funds were accumulated in our Trust Debt Service accounts to pay the full amounts of all scheduled debt service due in January 2024.
+Instead, in accordance with the terms of our Trust Indenture, we paid the monies that were available, totaling \$12,031,919, towards the debt service that was due.
+In early January 2024, we paid the regularly scheduled debt service due on our 2011 Senior and Senior Subordinate Bonds of \$9,007,337 and \$2,080,591, respectively.
+We also paid off the outstanding balances of our 2021 through 2023 Junior Subordinate Bond Arrearages, which totaled \$835,631.
+On February 15, 2024, in accordance with provisions of the Trust Indenture, we paid extraordinary mandatory prepayments and redemptions on our 2011 Senior Bonds totaling \$113,778.
+Of that amount, \$108,360 represented the accreted amounts of the bonds paid and \$5,418 represented premiums paid.
+The remaining unpaid debt service due at February 15, 2024 represented the regularly scheduled debt service due on our 2011 Junior Subordinate Bonds; accordingly, at that date, \$257,144 of debt service was classified as the 2024 Junior Subordinate Bond Arrearages.
+See Note 1, item J, and Notes 8 and 13 to the financial statements for more information about the Association's Trust Fund accounts, the extraordinary mandatory prepayments/redemptions paid and the related nonpayment of debt service and subsequent classification as Arrearages.